 The area, which is home to a variety of animals, offers spectacular views and a number of hiking trails and 4×4 tracks to explore.
 (Ask for our 4x4 map at reception when you check in) This sensational landscape is home to Namibia’s uniquely adapted desert elephant, with its longer legs and smaller tusks, which are frequent visitors to the area.
 These and a number of larger plains game, reptiles and invertebrates are abundant on the Grootberg Plateau and river valleys that carve deep furrows into the landscape, waiting to be discovered by those passing through.

-Each campsite boasts its own kitchen facilities with running water and braai facilities with abundant space for setting up camp.
+Each campsite boasts its own kitchen facilities with running water and BBQ facilities with abundant space for setting up camp.
 As part of the mission of the conservancy, careful thought and emphasis have been placed on minimising the impact to the environment.
 Please note, the campsites do not offer power points to charge phones or camping fridges.

-Ablution facilities, with flush toilets, are cleverly hidden amongst the rocks and the braai area doubles as a “donkey” system, that warms water for showers while you enjoy the companionship around the fire and preparing your meat for dinner.
+Ablution facilities, with flush toilets, are cleverly hidden amongst the rocks and the BBQ area doubles as a “donkey” system, that warms water for showers while you enjoy the companionship around the fire and preparing your meat for dinner.

 The Hoada Campsite: